wardle/hermes/README.md

 Ensure you have a pre-built jar file, or the source code checked out from github.
 See below for build instructions.

+I'd recommend installing clojure and running using source code.

 #### 1. Download and install at least one distribution.

 You can either do this automatically, if your local distributor is supported,